-I’m coming up on the three year mark of running my own business, working for myself.
+I’m coming up on the three year mark of running my own business.
 I still have a lot to learn, but these are ten things I’ve found to be true for entrepreneurs.

 1. No one in the market owes you anything, and you don’t owe anyone else anything either.

 The market is a ruthless place.
 If you want to form alliances with partners, investors, or complementary businesses, it has to make sense for both sides.
 No one is going to enter into any sort of deal that only benefits one side.